 - Paroxetine is called by the brand name Seroxat.

-Who can take paroxetine
+Who can and can't take paroxetine

 Paroxetine can be taken by adults aged 18 and over.